 Do you really need the x-rays?
 What are we looking for anyway?
 Isn’t everyone “messed up” and you find something on x-rays all the time anyway?
 These are all good and reasonable questions that I’ll attempt to answer here in addressing the need for a radiographic examination.

 “Do you really need the x-rays?
 What are you looking for anyway?”
 In our office, we don’t do any x-rays unless they’re absolutely necessary.
+However, we do find them to be necessary in most of the patients that walk through the door.

 That means we’re not going to do x-rays on every patient, nor are we going to do x-ray examinations on all areas of the spine if we don’t see a reason to do that.
 During the x-ray examination, we’ll be looking for how your spine is aligned and for anything going on inside of you that would stop us from being able to work on you.